dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-Add the getter name (same as the field name) to access the value, followed by a colon before the value to match against:
+Add the getter name to access the value, followed by a colon before the pattern to match against:

 {% prettify dart tag=pre+code %}
 void f(Object o) {